Brand's Crossword Game King's Cup

 The Brand's Crossword Game King's Cup is the Thai national Scrabble competition in the English language.
 It has also been known as the Thailand International in the past.
+Since 2024 it is known as the Bangkok International Crossword Game Championship.

-The tournament has been honoured to accept a trophy from His Majesty the King to award to the winning player in the most prestigious division.
-It is the largest tournament in the world, in terms of the number of players, drawing as many as 8,000 players.
+The tournament has been honoured to accept a trophy from the King to award to the winning player in the most prestigious division.
+It is the largest Scrabble tournament in the world, in terms of the number of players, drawing as many as 8,000 players.

 In Thailand, Scrabble is promoted like a sport and as a way to learn English.
 The international players are honoured by the king.
 As a result, Thailand has produced two world champions as well as many top international players.